-An example of uncertainty validation is shown in Figure 7.1.
+An example of uncertainty validation is shown in Figure 9.1.
 The data shown in this instance are sea surface temperatures, but the methods are directly transferrable to LST data.
 Considering first the top left-hand panel, the plot shows the standard deviation of the retrieval minus in-situ SST differences (y-axis) as a function of the retrieval uncertainties (x-axis).
 These are shown using the vertical black lines, mirrored about the zero line on the y-axis.
 The dashed lines above and below zero on the y-axis show the 'ideal' uncertainty model.
 Where the total uncertainty exceeds the uncertainty in the in-situ data, these lines follow the 1:1 ratio.
-The uncertainty in the in-situ data and geophysical uncertainty in the match up process prevent the ideal model from reaching zero, in this case the assumed uncertainty in the in-situ data is $\sim 0.18$ K.
+The uncertainty in the in-situ data and geophysical uncertainties in the match up process prevent the ideal model from reaching zero, in this case the assumed uncertainty in the in-situ data is ~0.18 K.

 Where the solid lines fit well within the ideal model (as in the top right panel), this shows that the uncertainty model validates well.
-Where the lines fall short of the model, the uncertainties in the product being validated are an over-estimate, i.e. these would need to be shifted to the left to agree with the ideal model.
-Conversely, where the solid lines exceed the model, the product that is being validated under-estimates the uncertainties.
+Where the lines fall short of the model, the uncertainties in the product being validated are an over-estimate, i.e. these would need to be shifted to the left to agree with the ideal land surface temperature cci End-To-End ECV Uncertainty Budget Ref.: Version: LST-CCI-D2.3-E3UB 3.0 WP2.5- DEL-2.3 Date: Page: 10-Feb-2023 80 model.
+Conversely, where the solid lines exceed the model, the product that is being validated underestimates the uncertainties.